×

 God judges Cain for the murder of Abel and curses him.
 Cain complains that the punishment is too harsh and says that whoever finds him will kill him.
 So God places a mark of protection on Cain.

-God didn’t curse Adam and Eve directly for their sin in the garden, but He cursed the serpent and the ground.
-God did, however, curse Cain.
-He was the first human to be cursed in the Bible.
+God has already cursed the serpent (3:14), childbearing (3:16) and the ground (3:17), now He curses Cain.
 Because of Abel’s blood defiling the ground, God pronounced that the ground would not produce anything for Cain.
 Cain would never get fruit from a harvest or be a farmer ever again.

 Cain complained that the punishment God gave him was more than he could take.
 He was also worried that he would be in danger from those wanting to avenge Abel’s death.
 So, through grace, God put a mark or sign on Cain to protect him from being murdered.
 The sign was not a sign of God’s curse on Cain, but in order to provide Cain safety and protection.
 It’s unclear what exactly the sign was.
 One thing is sure, it was a seal from God with a promise that if someone killed Cain their vengeance would be seven-times worse.